khpatil19/Product-Serialization-using-Blockchain/README.md

 Our completed project has successfully demonstrated the potential of blockchain in improving supply chain management in the pharmaceutical industry.
 The adoption of our blockchain-based solution has the potential to enhance trust and transparency among stakeholders, ultimately contributing to a safer and more reliable pharmaceutical supply chain ecosystem.

 # Setting up the project
+Download the project files and keep them stored in a folder on your device.
+You’ll also need the project files for the android application, which you can download from [this repository](https://github.com/khpatil19/Product-Serialization-App).

 In order to run this prototype, you’ll need the following installed on your device: